 This is the first of two Lakota language classes for beginning speakers.
 On demand.

 IS 251.
 Lakota Languages II.
 3 Credits.

 This is the second of two Lakota language classes for beginning speakers.
-Prerequisites: IS 250 or permission.
+Prerequisite: IS 250 or permission.
 On demand.

 IS 344.
-Education and American Indians.
+Boarding Schools and Their Legacies.
 3 Credits.